Kangaroo Valley, New South Wales: Education

-Kangaroo Valley Public School is a genuine country school with a close knit community and supportive P&C Association.
-A small school, providing a happy, nurturing and quality educational experience for all its students.
-For many years, it has achieved and maintained an excellent standard in academic, sporting, community and cultural endeavours.
+Kangaroo Valley Public School, the local public primary school, is a focal point for the community.
+It has a reputation for excellence in academic, sporting, community and cultural endeavours.

-In addition to a local public primary school, The Scots College 200 acre Glengarry outdoor education campus for year-nine students is located in Kangaroo Valley, with five 20-bed dormitories, six classrooms, a gymnasium and a theatrette.
-The Scots College participates in several community events including the traffic stopping ANZAC Day March and Ceremony and the A&H Society Annual Show in February.
+The Scots College's Glengarry outdoor education campus for year-nine students is located in Kangaroo Valley.
+On 200 acre, it has five 20-bed dormitories, six classrooms, a gymnasium and a theatrette.
+The Scots College participates in several community events including the ANZAC Day March and Ceremony and the A&H Society Annual Show in February.